The Mary Tyler Moore Vision Initiative Biorepository and Resource Center

 Our goal is to perform OMIC (proteomic, lipidomic and transcriptomic) analyses and detailed histologic and imaging characterization of over 250 ocular donor samples per year.
 These data will be available to academic and industry scientists to provide the entire diabetes research community with a critical quantity of high-quality samples and associated data necessary to better understand the pathogenesis of DRD and develop novel therapies to improve patients’ lives.

-Support our work by donating today to JDRF's Mary Tyler Moore Vision Initiative fund to PRESERVE and RESTORE vision for people with diabetes.
-JDRF is the leading global organization funding type 1 diabetes (T1D) research.
+Support our work by donating today to the Mary Tyler Moore Vision Initiative fund to PRESERVE and RESTORE vision for people with diabetes.

-The Mary Tyler Moore Vision Initiative is a joint effort of the Mary Tyler Moore and S. Robert Levine, MD Charitable Foundation, JDRF, and the Elizabeth Weiser Caswell Diabetes Institute at the University of Michigan.
+The Mary Tyler Moore Vision Initiative is a joint effort of the Mary Tyler Moore and S. Robert Levine, MD Charitable Foundation, the University of Michigan’s Elizabeth Weiser Caswell Diabetes Institute and Kellogg Eye Center, EIF, and JDRF.